solariumphp/solarium/docs/queries/select-query/building-a-select-query/building-a-select-query.md

 require_once(__DIR__.'/init.php');
 htmlHeader();

 // In this case an array is used for configuration to keep the example simple.
-// For an easier to use config file you are probably better of with another format, like Zend_Config_Ini
-// See the documentation for more info about this.
+// You can also call setters on the query instance for each option.
 $select = array(
     'query'         => '*:*',
     'start'         => 2,